Corporate Transparency Act 2019: What Businesses Must Know

 Requiring certain companies to report their beneficial owners to the Financial Crimes Enforcement Network, the Corporate Transparency Act was passed to identify the individuals who ultimately own or control these entities, combating serious financial crimes such as money laundering and tax evasion.
 It was included in the National Defense Authorization Act (NDAA) for 2021.

-An important part of this legislation is creating a federal database managed by FinCEN, also known as the Financial Crimes Enforcement Network.
-The database contains basic information about the beneficial owners of certain companies in the United States, making it accessible to law enforcement, financial institutions, and other authorized parties on a confidential basis.
+An essential part of this legislation is creating a federal database managed by FinCEN, also known as the Financial Crimes Enforcement Network.
+The database contains:

 Without this database and the law instituted by the Corporate Transparency Act, there wouldn’t be an effective mode of enforcement against serious financial crimes, which can include a range from money laundering to human trafficking.
 By requiring companies to report their owners, there is direct accountability and easier communication between agencies and the company.